ShayanTheNerd/virtual-keyboard-PWA/README.md

 <h3>The challenge</h3>
 <p>Users should be able to:</p>
 <ul>
-   <li>Recieve a firendly warning if they're previweing website on a non-desktop device (mobile, tablet, etc.).</li>
+   <li>Receive a firendly warning if they're previweing website on a non-desktop device</li>
-   <li>Have the theme match up with their system preference or toggle it manually.</li>
+   <li>Have the theme match up with their system preference and toggle it manually</li>
-   <li>Hear a typing sound effect as they type, and also switch it off if they wish.</li>
+   <li>Hear a keyboard keypress sound effect as they type, and also switch it off if they wish</li>
-   <li>Install the website just like a native app and use it even offline!</li>
+   <li>Install the website as a progressive web app (PWA) and use it offline</li>
 </ul>

 <h3>Links</h3>